 In order not to be way behind in the mobile space, Microsoft has released its latest Windows version with a view to being in line with next-generation computing.
 In so doing, the company strives to produce an innovative operating system with flexible cross-platform capability.
 One of the main aims is to seamlessly combine previous positive desktop user experience with touch-friendly technologies and provide ease of use both on desktop and tablet devices.
 However, at the edge of Windows 8 outputting there is a heated discussion whether Microsoftâ€™s cross-platform device strategy will be accepted in a loud voice or go flop.
 The main reason for the buzz is the decision to totally redesign the Windows user interface and software ecosystem making them more touch-friendly.

 The question is whether Microsoft will manage to find the touchpoint between modern and traditional computing with the help of the new Windows version.
 Let’s make an overview of what is already known about Windows 8.

 On August 1, Microsoft announced that Windows 8 was released to manufacturing and is expected to come into the market on October 26, 2012.
-By coincidence, the version of Windows with number 8 symbolically resonates with its endless possibilities adopted for mobile platforms.
-Among tangible benefits are tile-based UI and a great variety of compelling apps at Windows Store that improve experience of the always on-the-go users.
+By coincidence, the version of Windows with number 8 symbolically resonates with its endless possibilities adapted for mobile platforms.
+Among tangible benefits are tile-based UI and a great variety of compelling apps at Windows Store that improve the experience of the always-on-the-go users.